 12. Winstons Coffee

 When speaking of dog-friendly cafes, you can’t miss the famous Winstons Coffee.
-Tucked away in the quiet streets of Sai Ying Pun, find Winston’s coffee just around the corner from the SYP MTR station.
-The Australian style coffee spot is a great place to stop, rest and relax with your pup.
-Find sausage rolls, croissants, hot cross buns, cake, muffins, sandwiches and even beer.
+Tucked away in the quiet streets of Sai Ying Pun and K Town, the Australian style coffee shop is a great place to stop, rest, and relax with your pup.
+Find sausage rolls, croissants, hot cross buns, cake, muffins, sandwiches, and even beer.

 15. Enoteca – Quarry Bay